Do you think it’s possible to be profitably organized every day when you work from home?

-As a business owner who has no employees you are responsible for every aspect of your day to day operations.
+As a business owner who has no employees, you are responsible for every aspect of your day-to-day operations.
 You will find yourself sometimes overwhelmed.
-You are responsible for marketing, sales, customer service, accounts payable, accounts receivable, janitorial and of course there’s the office clerk and filing clerk.
+You are responsible for marketing, sales, customer service, accounts payable, accounts receivable, janitorial, and of course there’s the office clerk and filing clerk.

 How on earth are we supposed to do it all and do it well to boot?
-Even though I’ve been self-employed and have worked from home for the past nine years I don’t have all the answers for every business or business owner.
+Even though I’ve been self-employed and have worked from home for the past seventeen years I don’t have all the answers for every business or business owner.
 I know, shocking isn’t it?

 But, remember that article I wrote sometime back, “50 Things I Wish I Knew Before Going Into Business For Myself”?

 Tip number 2 was to use a calendar.